Why Everyone You Know Is Reading Belle Burden’s Unnerving Divorce Memoir. By Dish Stanley

-Strangers is a memoir about how the author’s husband of 20 years shot out of their marriage like a bullet out of one of his hunting rifles without so much as a polite warning signal that he was moving off.
+Strangers is a memoir about how the author’s husband of 20 years shot out of their marriage like a bullet out of one of his hunting rifles without so much as a polite warning.

 I don’t know why he left.
 I don’t think I ever will.Belle Burden